Fanny-Oliver/Fanny-Oliver/README.md

 - 👋 Hi, I’m @Fanny-Oliver
-- 👀 I’m interested in Finance and Data Analytics
+- 👀 I’m interested in Finance and Data Analysis
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, R and SQL
-- 💞️ I’m looking to collaborate on Finance and Data Analytics
+- 💞️ I’m looking to collaborate on Finance data analysis and Data Analysis

 <!---
 Fanny-Oliver/Fanny-Oliver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.